You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 Including The RRSP

-If I held stocks in my RRSP, I would prioritize my U.S dividend-yielding ETFs, to reduce withholding taxes.
-With a low U.S. dividend yield of 1.3%, I would only save 0.2% per year in U.S. withholding taxes.
-This 0.2% is only worthwhile if you know how to exchange currency using Norbert’s Gambit.
+If I held stocks in my RRSP, I would prioritize my U.S dividend-yielding ETFs to reduce withholding taxes.
+With a low U.S. Total Market dividend yield of less than 2%, I would only save 0.3% per year in U.S. withholding taxes.

 A Final Note: Be Cautious With Complexity

-You can check out various model portfolios at Canadian Portfolio Manager.
+You can check out various model portfolios at the Canadian Portfolio Manager blog.
 This blog has various portfolios with differing levels of complexity.
-I’d own a single asset allocation ETF in all accounts if investing wasn’t my hobby.
+If investing were not my hobby, I’d own a single asset allocation ETF in all accounts.